alexnel/interactive-visualisation/README.md

 This program takes in a .dot file and displays it graphically.
 When you click on a node, the nodes name will be printed to screen.

-# to run program the first time:

-chmod +x ./runIV.sh
-./run.sh

-# to run the program after that in stack:

-./run.sh format filename

-where
+This program takes in two arguments

-format is the graphviz dot format you would like to depict.
-        e.g. dot, neato, sfdp, fdo, twopi, circo
+1. format is the graphviz dot format you would like to depict. e.g. dot, neato, sfdp, fdp, twopi, circo

-filename is the .dot file you would like to work with.
+2.filename is the .dot file you would like to work with.
         e.g. test.dot

 # dependencies:
-graphviz,
 	           text,
 	           fgl,
 	           filepath,